jaguzmana/economics-news-etl/README.md

    - This DAG uses the SQL file at `include/sql/create_db.sql` to create the table structure.
    - Trigger the DAG named `execute_create_db` from the Astro/Airflow UI or CLI before running the main ETL DAG.

-7. Trigger the DAG `economics_news_etl` from the Astro UI or CLI to run the ETL pipeline.
+7. Trigger the DAG `economic_news_etl` from the Astro UI or CLI to run the ETL pipeline.

 8. Monitor the ETL process in the Astro UI and check logs for details.